 Francesco's Dissertation work, The Musical Traditions of the Jews in Piedmont (Italy) (Hebrew University, 2007), based on a multi-disciplinary methodology that combines history, musicology, and ethnographic fieldwork, provided a vivid portrait of synagogue life in Italy during the 18th-20th centuries by intersecting written, oral and archival sources, as well as countless news items from the Italian Jewish press.
 Through musical lenses, this work addressed synagogue life in all its multifaceted components: liturgy and text, social, intergenerational dynamics and gender roles, aesthetics and architecture, and the politics of identity.

-Francesco's publications include the Italian edition of Imre Toth's Palimpsest (1998 and 2003), the audio-anthology Italian Jewish Musical Traditions (Hebrew University, 2001 and 2006), two books (Il ballo del camaleonte, 1999; Estetica delle situazioni estreme 2000), and a host of articles and essays on philosophy, music, film and literature in academic journals, books and encyclopedias, including Rivista Italiana di Musicologia, the Encyclopedia Judaica, and the Encyclopedia of Jews in the Islamic World.
+Francesco's publications include the Italian edition of Imre Toth's Palimpsest (1998 and 2003), the audio-anthology Italian Jewish Musical Traditions (Hebrew University, 2001 and 2006), three books (Il ballo del camaleonte, 1999; Estetica delle situazioni estreme, 2000; The Jewish World, 2014), and a host of articles and essays on philosophy, music, film and literature in academic journals, books and encyclopedias, including Rivista Italiana di Musicologia, the Encyclopedia Judaica, and the Encyclopedia of Jews in the Islamic World.
 He maintains Bella e perduta, a bi-lingual weblog on Italian Jewish music and culture.

 In 2007, Francesco became the Director of Research and Collections at the Judah L. Magnes Museum in Berkeley, California, where he created an online integrated (Archive-Library-Museum) database, and several innovative digital programs, including Jewish Digital Narratives, a project involving the online dissemination of cultural heritage collections, storytelling and archiving that combines website and database approaches with social media tools.
 This work was instrumental in the creation of The Magnes Collection of Jewish Art and Life, at the University of California, Berkeley, where since 2010 he is Curator of Collections.